masipila/openhab-spot-price-optimizer/doc/Heating-contol-points-example.md

 For this reason, the `openhab-spot-price-optimizer` has also a second optimizer class, `PeakPeriodBlocker` which extends the basic capabilities provided by the `GenericOptimizer`.
 The idea of the PeakPeriodBlocker is to block the heating during the most expensive hours of the day, which are (at least in Finland) typically in the morning and in the evening.

 # Pre-requisites
-- The heating system can be controlled via openHAB Item.
+- The heating system can be controlled with an openHAB Item.
   - See example how to control a ground source heat pump via openHAB
 - Number of heating hours is determined and stored to an openHAB Item
   - See an example how to calculate the number of heating hours based on weather forecast